firebase/quickstart-js/gcf/README.md

 firebase deploy
 ```

-This deploys a new version of your front end code on Firebase static hosting.
+This deploys the Web app on Firebase static hosting.
-This also deploys and activate the Cloud Function taht will make all of your messages uppercase.
+This also deploys and activate the Cloud Function that will make all of your messages uppercase.

-> The first time you call `firebase deploy` your GCP project is spinning up the GCE instances and Kubernetes clusters required to run Cloud Functions.
-This may take a while but things will be a lot faster on subsequent deploys.
+> The first time you call `firebase deploy` on a new project the Google Compute Engine instances and Kubernetes clusters required to run Cloud Functions will be spin-up.
+This may take a few minutes but things will be a lot faster on subsequent deploys.

 Once the deploy succeeds your app is served from `https://<APP_ID>.firebaseapp.com`.
 Open the app using: